HEC2018/Go-Cart/README.md

 For the frontend, we mainly uses HTML5 with Bootstrap 5.0 for our clear and easy-understanding user interface.
 Using such technologies also provides a strong cross-browser and multi-platform compatibility. _Flask_'s render_template function is used for updating data from past transactions.
 For the current stage, we automatically change every submitted image to 256x256 pixels because of the website's capacity. we also have built a file-upload page which make a good use of the form component of Bootstrap.
 Besides, a message website is included to remind the user if a purchase of product is successful or not.
 The message webisite uses an alert component which makes user have a better sense to the new transaction.

-## Features (under construction)
+## Features
 Admin-Control
 Duplicate-Check
 Recommendation Engine(Auto-encoder)
 Multiplatform Compatibility
 Secure Upload

-## Usage (under construction)
+## Usage

 Requirements: Python3( Packages: Flask, sqlite3, werkzeug )